yanqiangyu/Games/README.md

-This is the java source code for a Hearts-like card game called Pig-Chase.
+This is the java source code for a Hearts-like card game called Pig-Chase. (中文：拱猪)

 The Simple test program is available as